zwaseem5/MeldMD/4e834d31-f7b9-4e84-8e26-34fe790cb233_142/README.md

 ## 📄 License

-This project is proprietary to MeldMD.
+This project is proprietary to New Life.
 All rights reserved.

 ---

-Built with ❤️ for MeldMD using modern web technologies and best practices.
+Built with ❤️ for New Life using modern web technologies and best practices.